bmourad01/eoc/README.md

 # eoc

-Implementation of a compiler for a subset of Racket, based on the book [Essentials of Compilation](https://github.com/IUCompilerCourse/Essentials-of-Compilation).
+Implementation of a compiler from a subset of Racket to AMD64, based on the book [Essentials of Compilation](https://github.com/IUCompilerCourse/Essentials-of-Compilation).

 ## Requirements